Jsachs14/docker_qiskit-c-api-demo/README.md

 Step 4 is enabled by a new [HPC-ready SQD addon](https://github.com/Qiskit/qiskit-addon-sqd-hpc) for Qiskit, together with the [SBD eigensolver](https://github.com/r-ccs-cms/sbd) developed by RIKEN.

 ## Features
+- Docker Image for easier use, specifically in Github Codespaces
+- Using the Docker/setup will install all deps automatically, up to the step involving your IBM token and key (in the README.md)
 - HPC-ready implementation using modern C++17, MPI, and OpenMP.
 - Integration with Qiskit C++, QRMI, and qiskit-addon-sqd-hpc.
 - Support for hybrid quantum-classical workflows, including: